aymenqabel/aymenqabel.github.io/_publications/mass_enhanced.md

 Among the different tasks, drug repurposing, the task of identifying new uses for approved or investigational drugs, has attracted a lot of attention recently.
 In this work, we propose a node embedding algorithm for the problem of drug repurposing.
 The proposed algorithm learns node representations that capture the influence of nodes in the biological network by learning a mass term for each node along with its embedding.
-We apply the proposed algorithm to a multiscale interactome network and embed its nodes (\ie proteins, drugs, diseases and biological functions) into a low-dimensional space.
+We apply the proposed algorithm to a multiscale interactome network and embed its nodes (i.e. proteins, drugs, diseases and biological functions) into a low-dimensional space.
 We evaluate the generated embeddings in the drug repurposing task.
 Our experiments show that the proposed approach outperforms the baselines and offers an improvement of 53.33% in average precision over typical walk-based embedding approaches.
 "